xaviersharwin10/somnia-git-agent/git-agent-cli/README.md

-# GitAgent CLI for Somnia
+# SomniaPush CLI

-**Built for the Somnia AI Hackathon** - Command-line tool for interacting with the GitAgent platform on Somnia blockchain.
+**Built for the Somnia AI Hackathon** - Command-line tool for interacting with the SomniaPush platform on Somnia blockchain.

-GitAgent makes deploying AI agents on Somnia as simple as `git push`.
+SomniaPush makes deploying AI agents on Somnia as simple as `git push`.
 This CLI lets you manage your Somnia agents directly from the command line.

 ## Installation